kantefier/matic-docs/docs/develop/plasma-using-metamask.md

 const txReceipt = await result.getReceipt();
 ```

 MATIC is native token on Polygon.
-So we support transfer of Matic tokens without any token address.
+We support transfer of MATIC tokens without any token address.

 ```js
 // initialize token with null means use MATIC tokens